Rottweil Synagogue: History

 Due to a forced confiscation in December 1938, the Israelitische Kirchengemeinde in Rottweil sold the synagogue, including a teacher's apartment, to Wilhelm Ziefle, a businessman in Rottweil.
 A Jewish merchant, Wilhelm Wälder, was allowed to stay until 1939.

 His wife Emilie Wälder was an eyewitness and depicted the happenings in the Kristallnacht, the extent of the devastation in the synagogue, the temporary arrest of her husband in the Dachau concentration camp, as well as the daily fear of being deported when it became known that the Jews in the region were deported to the Gurs internment camp in southern France since fall 1940.
 Wilhelm/William and Emilie Wälder (widow Rosinus, born Reinheimer) were able to emigrate in May 1941 to the US.

-After 1945 the building was hired out.
+After 1945 the building was leased.
 The prayer room was renovated from 1979 to 1981.
-During the renovation, the remains of paintings were found, e. g.
-Die Palme des Gerechten (Psalm 92, verse 13).
+During the renovation, the remains of paintings were found, e.g. Die Palme des Gerechten (Psalm 92, verse 13).

-Today the prayer room is used as a driving school.
+The former synagogue's prayer room was used as a driving school until 2019.

-On March 20, 2016 a foundation stone ceremony for a new Synagogue building was held in Rottweil.
+New synagogue

-According to the words of Rami Suleiman, Oberratsvorsitzender of the Israelitische Religionsgemeinschaft Baden, the foundation stone comes from the Temple Mount in Jerusalem and represents something extraordinary: it came from the very place where Solomon's Temple stood until its destruction.
-The Stone was framed into the wall in such a way that it can be touched by the members of the Jewish Community.
-It symbolizes the connection to Israel and reminds the members of the Community of the place of refuge in times of peril.
+A foundation stone ceremony for a new synagogue was held on March 20, 2016.
+According to the words of Rami Suleiman, Oberratsvorsitzender of the Israelitische Religionsgemeinschaft Baden, the foundation stone comes from the Temple Mount in Jerusalem and represents the place where Solomon's Temple stood until its destruction.
+The stone was framed into the wall in such a way that it can be touched by the members of the congregation, and symbolizes the congregation's connection with Israel.